 Ham Burger: Now, I kept the most important thing for last.
 The animal rights movement – or animal liberation movement or whatever… they are constantly arguing amongst themselves about which groups should call themselves what, but we honestly don’t care.
 Animal rights, liberation, protection… to us it’s all the same, but they seem obsessed with the terminology somehow.
 Anyway, I digress.
 This movement is mainly focused on moral arguments.
 They try to make people see that it’s wrong to kill and eat animals, or that the conditions in which the animals are raised are wrong, etcetera.
 Now, we don’t believe they can ever win this fight based on morality alone.
 However, what is very dangerous to us is the rise of all these new alternatives, especially the products the new Silicon Valley startups have come up with…

 Ham Burger: Exactly, all those guys.
 The moment they manage to develop true alternatives for any of our animal products, which are not more expensive, just as tasty, not derived from animals, and maybe even healthier and – I hate to say it – more sustainable… that will be when the [expletive deleted] really hits the fan.
 So, in terms of what we’ve been doing… Not that much for now.
 This is something our task force (myself and my colleagues, Mr Nugget and Ms Chop) are giving a lot of attention presently.
-We’ve had some failures, like the Unilever suit against Hampton Creek, and some very small successes, like the smear campaign against Daiya Foods [who got a lot of flack for using non vegan dishes in its advertising – ed. ], and a very critical article on Hampton Creek in a magazine, where a journalist was able to dig up some dirt about them through ex-employees.
+We’ve had some failures, like the Unilever suit against Just, and some very small successes, like the smear campaign against Daiya Foods [who got a lot of flack for using non vegan dishes in its advertising – ed. ], and a very critical article on Just in a magazine, where a journalist was able to dig up some dirt about them through ex-employees.
 But like I said, we’re looking into this and much more needs to be done.

 Interviewer: Do you think the movement itself could be enlisted in some resistance against these products or companies?

 Ham Burger: Yes, I think there are possibilities.
 We may try to influence opinions in terms of these products not being natural, for instance.
-In the case of in vitro meat, many vegetarians are already against it, saying it’s still meat and still encourages the idea that meat is necessary, etcetera.
+In the case of cell-based meat, many vegetarians are already against it, saying it’s still meat and still encourages the idea that meat is necessary, etcetera.
 So I think we’ve got some stuff to go on, yes.
 Also, our research seems to point out that in a very general sense, a big part of the movement wants the revolution to happen for moral reasons, and preferably for moral reasons alone.
 So they’re not really that enthusiastic about people switching because alternatives are cheaper, healthier or tastier…

 Interviewer: Thanks for this interview, Mr Burger.
 I hope to touch base with you at a later stage, when some of these ideas have been firmed up.